arcelien/pba/README.md

 Population Based Augmentation (PBA) is a algorithm that quickly and efficiently learns data augmentation functions for neural network training.
 PBA matches state-of-the-art results on CIFAR with one thousand times less compute, enabling researchers and practitioners to effectively learn new augmentation policies using a single workstation GPU.

-This repository contains code for the work "Population Based Augmentation: Efficient Learning of Augmentation Schedules" (http://arxiv.org/abs/1905.05393) in TensorFlow and Python 2.
+This repository contains code for the work "Population Based Augmentation: Efficient Learning of Augmentation Schedules" (http://arxiv.org/abs/1905.05393) in TensorFlow and Python.
 It includes training of models with the reported augmentation schedules and discovery of new augmentation policy schedules.

 See below for a visualization of our augmentation strategy.